muz/volume_measure_density/README.md

 ```

 Figures and powders here are either based on provided values from Lee, or
 extrapolated from other provided literature.
+There's no chance I've actually
+transcribed these values by hand, thank lazy PDF text extraction for this.

 It goes without saying, but DOUBLE CHECK YOUR LOADS.